 It is commonly accepted that as the world warms, much of the Arctic’s frozen land, including vast stretches of peatland, will begin to thaw.
 In this process, not yet fully decomposed organic material—ancient shrubs, roots, grasses, mosses, etc., stored deep in frigid soil—will begin to break down.

-The decomposition of this organic matter, which contains a lot of carbon, will release huge quantities of carbon dioxide into the atmosphere, hastening and worsening climate change.
+The decomposition of this organic matter will release huge quantities of carbon dioxide into the atmosphere, hastening and worsening climate change.

 “This is an unintended, unexpected release of carbon into atmosphere, a biosphere response,” said Camill, who is Bowdoin’s Rusack Professor of Environmental Studies and Earth and Oceanographic Science.